 Homework is set on Seesaw on a Tuesday and is expected to be completed by the following Tuesday.
-Staff will mark the children’s work online and send it back for the pupils to see.
+Staff will mark the children’s work online.
 Children will be given 2 pieces of homework on Seesaw per week – Maths and Grammar.

 Pupils have received their own individual QR Code/Text Code to log in to Seesaw on a laptop or tablet at home.
 Smart phones can also be used to access the work, however pupils may struggle to type on such a small screen so we recommend handwritten answers on paper which can then be photographed and uploaded as that child’s piece of work.

 Pupils are also expected and will be monitored online by class teachers that they complete the following activities:

 Reading Plus – complete at least 3 comprehensions per week.

 Maths Shed – regular practice.

 Times Table Rockstars – regular practice.

 Remember to keep up with what we are doing on the school website.